Derivative principles for invariant ensembles: Preliminaries

 The general framework of Helgason's textbook allows realisations of spherical transforms on other matrix groups, as well.
 In particular, for the Hankel class $M_\nu$, see~\cite{FKK17}, one can find group integrals corresponding to~\eqref{3.1.1}.
 For example, the group integral over the orthogonal group $\O(n)$ or unitary symplectic group give two other HCIZ integral (see e.g.~\cite{FEFZ07}), and the group integral over $\U(n)\times \U(n+\nu)$ is a Berezin-Karpelevich integral integral~\cite{BK58,GW96}.
 With the notions introduced in section~\ref{s2.1}, a general integral formula for all such cases can be stated as follows, distinguished by a parameter $\nu\in\mathbb{N}_0\cup\{\pm1/2\}$,

 The function $J_\nu$ denotes the Bessel function of the first kind with parameter $\nu$.
+Although we use the same notation $\phi$ for different spherical functions, it should be clear from the context which matrix group and, hence, which spherical transform we talk about.

-When we equip the matrix space $M_\nu$ with the group action of matrix addition, we can state its spherical transform as follows.
-This is a matrix analogue of the multivariate Hankel transform.
+When we equip the matrix space $M_\nu$ with the group action of matrix addition, we can state its spherical transform as follows, which is a matrix analogue of the multivariate Hankel transform.

 \begin{definition}[Spherical transform on $M_\nu$] Let $X\in M_\nu$ be an invariant random matrix with distribution $F$ and joint probability density $f\in L^1(\R^n)$ of its squared singular values.
 The spherical transform for an invariant $M_\nu$ matrix is given by